The IAS Visa Wizard is the easy way to find the correct visa for you

 If you are a foreign national wanting to work or study in the UK but you are subject to immigration control, you must first apply for a UK visa.

-The Home Office uses a five-tier points-based system with each tier divided into various categories for different types of Work or Study Visa applications.
+The Home Office uses a five-tier points-based system as the standard entry route for workers and students.
+Each tier is divided into various categories for different types of Work or Study Visa applications.
 Tier 1 is for high-value migrants, Tier 2 for skilled workers, Tier 3 for temporary unskilled workers, Tier 4 for students and Tier 5 for temporary skilled or youth mobility workers.

 For more information on the different points-based assessments and category-specific requirements under Tiers 1, 2, 4 and 5 see High-Value Migrant Tier 1 Visas, Skilled Worker Tier 2 Visas, Student & Tier 4 Visas and Temporary Worker Tier 5 Visas.
 Tier 3 is currently suspended.